microsoft/VSExtensibility/New_Extensibility_Model/Samples/FilePickerSample/README.md

 string? filePath = await this.Extensibility.Shell().ShowSaveAsFileDialogAsync(options, ct);
 ```

-## Asking the user to choose a folder to open
+## Prompting the user to select a folder to open

-We can also have the user choose a folder path instead of a file path.
-Using `ShowOpenFolderDialogAsync` will accomplish this.
+We can also prompt the user to choose a folder path instead of a file path by using the `ShowOpenFolderDialogAsync` method.

-Instead of `FileDialogOptions`, we must pass in `FolderDialogOptions` to configure the folder dialog.
+Instead of `FileDialogOptions`, we must pass in a `FolderDialogOptions` object to configure the folder dialog.

 ```csharp
 FolderDialogOptions options = new();
 string? folderPath = await this.Extensibility.Shell().ShowOpenFolderDialogAsync(options, ct);
 ```

 ## Usage